LEARN MORE ABOUT AUSTIN'S MENTORSHIP PROGRAM FOR EMERGING ARTS LEADERS

 Be at least 21 years old

-Be within the first 10 years of their career in the arts*
+Be within the first seven years of their career in the arts*

-*"Within the first ten years of your career in the arts" may be realized at different times in different individuals lives, and may embody the creation of art, or its administration.
+*"Within the first seven years of your career in the arts" may be realized at different times in different individuals' lives, and may embody the creation of art, or its administration.

 Provided the few requirements above are met, this application is open to all.
 We aim for our programs to ensure that all people are seen and represented - including but not limited to those who have been historically underrepresented based on race/ethnicity, age, differing ability, sexual orientation, gender, gender identity, and socioeconomic status.

-Between September 2019 and March 2020, selected EAL Mentees will receive private and confidential guidance from their mentor, tailored to the mentee's creative and professional goals.
+Between March and September 2024, selected EAL Mentees will be paired with an established mentor in their field.
+Mentees receive private and confidential guidance from their mentor, tailored to the mentee's creative and professional goals during the seven-month mentorship.

 Beyond an initial group gathering and monthly meetings, the exact structure and approach will be determined by you and your mentor.
 A dedicated EAL Austin representative will check in periodically to constructively share ideas, concerns, and goals that can support the mentee during the course of the program.
-Additionally, upon successful completion of the program, mentees receive a $200 stipend for continuing professional development.
+Mentees will identify a project or area of focus to guide their progress in the program.
+Each mentee will receive a $1,500 stipend in increments to support the growth of their project or continued professional develop

 Mentees will be selected based on a thoughtful and considerate vetting process of submitted application responses.
 Criteria used to select mentees may be but are not limited to demonstrated readiness for the program and ability to express goals for professional and artistic growth.
 This application is open to all and Austin EAL aims to ensure that all people - including but not limited to those who have been historically underrepresented based on race/ethnicity, age, differing ability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion - are represented in the Austin arts community.